qut-dmrc/DMRC_Academic_Twitter_Archive_Collector/README.md

          * <b>query_list</b>: a list of queries, in testing - leave as is.
          * <b>start_date:</b> the earliest date to search, in UTC time.
          * <b>end_date:</b> the latest date to search, in UTC time.
-         * <b>interval_days:</b> the number of days covered per json file collected; default 7*
-           * Decreasing the interval to 1 = one day at a time, increasing to 30 = one month at a time, etc. Using the right interval can speed up collection.
-I'm working on a calculation to automate this :)
       ####
       2. Enter your bearer token:
          * <b>bearer_token</b>: your Twitter Academic API bearer token.